framilano/ColoredPrintForPython/README.md

 # About

-A small module that allows to simply decorate strings on Linux terminals
+A small module that allows to simply decorate strings on Linux terminals.
+I personally use it for multi-threaded project, it helps me recognize which thread is actually talking.

 Compatible with Python > 2.7